vihdzp/offbuilder-v2/README.md

 # What is OFFBuilder?
 [OFFBuilder](https://vihdzp.github.io/offbuilder-v2/) generates OFF files for convex polytopes from their coordinates.
-It\'s meant for use with [Stella](https://www.software3d.com/Stella.php) and [Miratope](https://github.com/vihdzp/miratope).
+It\'s meant for use with [Stella](https://www.software3d.com/Stella.php) and [Miratope](https://github.com/vihdzp/miratope-rs).
 Runs (mostly) in the browser.

-For a quick explanation of what an OFF file is, see the [Miratope readme](https://github.com/vihdzp/miratope#where-do-i-get-these-off-files).

 OFFBuilder v.2 is a rework of the original [OFFBuilder v.1](https://github.com/vihdzp/OFFBuilder).
 It\'s meant to be compatible with all platforms and to be more extensible than the original software.